Kirsty Soames

 Kirsty Soames is a fictional character from the British ITV soap opera Coronation Street, played by Natalie Gumede.
 She made her first on-screen appearance during the episode broadcast on 7 September 2011.
 On 21 February 2013, Gumede announced she was leaving the soap at the end of her current storyline.
 She departed on 3 April 2013, after which her character Kirsty was sent to prison.
 Gumede has won several awards for her portrayal of Kirsty.
-In June 2021, it was confirmed that Kirsty would be killed off-screen.
+In June 2021, it was confirmed that Kirsty would be killed off off-screen.